 The Reference Model specifies the Basic (B) and High-Performance (H) profile types.
 The Reference Model also provides a choice of network acceleration capabilities utilising, for example, DPDK and SR-IOV technologies.
-Table 4-2 lists a few simple examples of profile extensions and some of their capabilities.
+The Table :numref:'Profile Extensions and Capabilities' (below) lists a few simple examples of profile extensions and some of their capabilities.